AnyChart/docs.anychart.com/Common_Settings/Interactivity/States.md

 ## Points

-You can configure the states of individual points of a series: use special data fields corresponding with the [methods](#methods) of the series.
+You can configure the states of individual points of a series: use special data fields corresponding to the [methods](#methods) of the series.

 ### Data Fields